vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/work_center_time_off.rst

    :alt: The "Activate the developer mode" button.

 Next, install the *Time Off* app.
-This is the app used for assigning time off to all resources within Odoo, including employees and work centers.
+This is the app used for assigning time off to all resources within Leansoft, including employees and work centers.
 Navigate to :menuselection:`Apps`, then type `Time Off` in the :guilabel:`Search...` bar.
 The card for the :guilabel:`Time Off` module should be the only one that appears on the page.
 Click the green :guilabel:`Install` button on the card to install the app.